-6.67 The massing of the proposed development varies across the site according to the nature of the public realm to be created.
+6.68 The massing of the proposed development varies across the site according to the nature of the public realm to be created.
 The majority of residential development will be 2-storey, reflecting the surrounding built form of Meopham.
-Use of building heights (up to 2.5-storeys) will be used where appropriate to aid legibility and provide articulation within the street scene, in particular along the 'Central Green' frontage and internal streets.
+Use of building heights (up to 2.5-storeys) will be used where appropriate to aid legibility and provide articulation within the street scene.
+It is proposed that central areas of development and that fronting Wrotham Road and opposite Camer Parade will be up to 2.5 storeys to reflect the higher density of this area of the village.
+Development on the outer green edges will be 2-storey.

-6.68 Variety in the heights and massing of the residential buildings will be achieved through the use of a range of house types and sizes, ranging from smaller 1 and 2 no. bed apartments, through to larger 4 and 5-bedroom detached houses.
+6.69 Variety in the heights and massing of the residential buildings will be achieved through the use of a range of house types and sizes, ranging from smaller 1 and 2 no. bed apartments, through to larger 4 and 5-bedroom detached houses.

-6.69 The development will articulate the design principals of the Design Code: 'Design for Gravesham' and create a varied roofscape by utilising a mix of eave and ridge heights, dormer windows and a varied use of building form, roof pitch and dwelling orientation.
+6.70 The development will articulate the design principals of the Design Code: 'Design for Gravesham' and create a varied roofscape by utilising a mix of eave and ridge heights, dormer windows and a varied use of building form, roof pitch and dwelling orientation.